 Few scholarships and grants exist for youth of Arab heritage in the US, which is why we want to fill in this gap and provide support for our own community.
 We want to reward our youth who demonstrate excellent writing capabilities, creativity, a strong commitment to literature and arts, and engagement in their community.
 Without this support, we lose the opportunity to create change within our communities and others.

 The prizes awarded for the competition will be granted toward educational pursuits.
 The first prizewinner will win a $500 scholarship, second prize $250, and third prize $250.
 In addition to this, the top 20 submissions will be published in an anthology that will be distributed far and wide to engage new and different audiences about the Palestinian narrative from youth in the US.

 *The word shataat is used to describe the population of Palestinians who live outside historic Palestine.

 Application Materials and Requirements

-- Your writing submission should describe your experience around identity, the shataat, or anything regarding your relationship to Palestine and being Palestinian.
+Your writing submission should describe your experience around identity, the shataat, or anything regarding your relationship to Palestine and being Palestinian.
 We accept any form of writing--poetry, short story, fiction/non-fiction.
-Word limit of 3,000 words; no minimum word limit.
+Please limit submissions to 3-5 pages; 3,000 word limit.
 Feel free to include photos, art, or other multimedia to supplement your writing piece.
 Get creative!
 There are no borders to this.

-- Winning pieces will be published and printed in an anthology that will be posted online and distributed to PYM membership and networks internationally.
+Winning pieces will be published and printed in an anthology that will be posted online and distributed.

 Any other questions can be sent to firstname.lastname@example.org.

-Good luck and we look forward to reading your submissions!
+Good luck and looking forward to reading your submissions.